ninadkhire/ninadkhire.github.io/qp360_marketing.md

-# Quick Percent Calculator for iOS
+# Quick Percentage Plus for iOS

-Quick Percent Calculator provides you six 6 different percent calculators in one app.
+Quick Percentage Plus provides you seven 7 percentage calculators all in one app.

 Following calculators are available: